Rahul-Raviprasad/Design-Patterns-using-JS/README.md

 One of the most important goals in writing maintainable code is being able to notice recurring themes in that code and optimize them.

+## Design patterns
+A desgin pattern is a well described solution to a common software problem.
+It promotes reusability that leads to more robust and highly maintainable code.
+It helps in reducing total cost of ownership (TCO) of the software product.

+## 3 Categories - Creational, structural and behavioral design patterns.

+### Creational design pattern
+Creational design patterns provide solution to instantiate a object in the best possible way for specific situations.
+The basic form of object creation could result in design problems or added complexity to the design.
+These creational design patterns are
+* Singleton
+* Factory
+* Abstract Factory
+* Builder
+* Prototype

 ### What is good software architecture?

 The first key piece is that architecture is about "change".
 Anticipate change!!!